fqantonio/GoingInductive/README.md

 BENEFITS:
   1. In overall, the change has a positive impact on junior grade students for the **academic results**;
-  2. **Lab practice** has a large positive effect in all samples;
+  2. **Lab practice** has a large positive effect in all samples.

 # DISCUSSION

+notes to discussion:
+ - The conlsuions meet the goals and answer th research question?
-dd I implemented the methods correctly
+ - Did I implemented the methods correctly?
-Is there an underlying effect? other stakeholders in the learning process: teachers, policy makers and school management. blearning move: team work imprescindible
+ - Is there an underlying effect for the behav variable?
+ - Conclusions for the stakeholders in the learning process: teachers, Policy implications and school management.
+ - blearning change: team work impressible
-Reiterate results
+ - Reiterate results
-Policy implications
+ - world research corroboration

 Future research
-Tie loose hands???
+Tie loose hands: Clarify, robustness
-world research corroboration???
-Clarify
-robustness

 # KEYWORDS